beave/sagan/doc/source/configuration.rst

    outputs:

-     # EVE alerts can be load into software like Elasticsearch and is a good
+     # EVE alerts can be loaded into software like Elasticsearch and is a good
      # replacement for "unified2" with software like "Meer".
 For more
      # information on Meer, Check out:
      #